ardakdemir/pyJNERDEP/README.md

 In order to run all the experiments without additional effort, the provided Colab notebook downloads all the data required to run the models:

 - All datasets used for the experiments.
-- All pretrained word embeddings (e.g., pretrained Word2Vec and FastText embeddings for all languages).
+- All pretrained word embeddings (e.g., pretrained Word2Vec and FastText embeddings for all languages). (required for training only)
-- All trained models.
+- All trained models. (required for testing only)

-If you already have any of these downloaded, you can skip the relevant code-snippets inside the Colab notebook.
+If you already have any of these downloaded, you can skip the steps inside the Colab notebook.

-###
+Please follow the instructions inside the Colab notebook and make sure to change the variable values accordingly.

+- Datasets are by default under "../../datasets"

 ## Meta info